The Central Avenue Corridor History in Phoenix is rich. Central Avenue rolls into the downtown Phoenix core making it a superb location to live.

 1980’s Central Avenue Corridor History

 Development on North Central Avenue began anew in the 1980’s as part of that decade’s real estate boom with a second wave of office towers.
 One Camelback was built in 1985 at the intersection of Central and one of Phoenix’s other signature streets, Camelback Road.

 It is likely the last structure that will be built that tall that far north, thus end capping the built-out potential of the Central Avenue skyline almost five miles from its origin downtown.
 The Phoenix Indian School was closed in 1988 and would remain vacant for years.
 The city’s current third-tallest building at 397 feet, Qwest Tower, opened in Phoenix Plaza in 1989 on Thomas Road.

-Phoenix adopted the Arts District plan in 1992 in an attempt to connect lower Midtown’s cultural amenities together in a walkable area but the private development that the plan anticipated never arrived, though Burton Barr Central Library opened in 1995.
+Phoenix adopted the Arts District plan in 1992 in an attempt to connect lower Midtown’s cultural amenities together in a walkable area.
+The private development that the plan anticipated never arrived, though Burton Barr Central Library opened in 1995.
 The savings-and-loan boom that birthed new towers for Midtown Phoenix plagued it throughout the economic doldrums of the 1990’s.

-The city’s current fifth-tallest at 374 feet, the Viad Tower opened in 1991 as the Dial Tower, an isolate between the Downtown and Midtown skylines and would be the last new tower constructed for Midtown Phoenix.
+The city’s current fifth-tallest at 374 feet, the Viad Tower opened in 1991 as the Dial Tower.
+This was an isolate between the Downtown and Midtown skylines and would be the last new tower constructed for Midtown Phoenix.
 Floor-plates of office towers built in previous decades had become functionally obsolete and contributed heavily toward Midtown’s high vacancy rates.

 The three-year construction process commenced in late 2005 with the final rail being laid in late April, 2008.
-Many businesses experienced challenges during construction, but most have persevered – some through an assistance program sponsored by Valley Metro and the City.
+Many businesses experienced challenges during construction, but most have persevered.
+Some needed the assistance program sponsored by Valley Metro and the City.